csarnataro/arduino-cloud-client-example/README.md

-# Fake Cloud Thing
+# Arduino Cloud Client Example

 A simple script to send data to Arduino Cloud using the `arduino-iot-js` library.

-Inspired from the original README file in https://github.com/arduino/arduino-iot-js, but tested with the latest version of the code.
+Inspired from the original README file in https://github.com/arduino/arduino-iot-js, but tested with the latest version of the library.

 See notes below to use it in development environment (only for Arduino employees) This script covers only the `sendProperty` part, not the `onPropertyValue` callbacks.